Integrable Digital Quantum Simulation: Generalized Gibbs Ensembles and Trotter Transitions

 map to the Hamiltonian~\eqref{eq:xxz_hamiltonian}, \emph{i.e.} $\tilde{H}^{\pm}(\tau)\to H$ in the limit $\tau\to0$.
 Here $h^{\pm}_{2j,2j+1,2j+2}$ is an operator supported over three neighboring spins, cf.~\cite{SM} for the exact expression.

-\prlsection{The quench protocol} While most of existing works studying integrable Trotterizations focused on transport~\cite{vanicat2018integrable,ljubotina2019ballistic,medenjak2020rigorous}, here we are interested in the quench dynamics from simple initial states, see also~\cite{giudice2022temporal}.
+\prlsection{The quench protocol} Most of existing works studying integrable Trotterizations focused on transport~\cite{vanicat2018integrable,ljubotina2019ballistic}.
+Here we are interested in the quench dynamics from simple initial states, see also~\cite{medenjak2020rigorous, giudice2022temporal}, in which linear response theory does not apply.
 It is natural to consider states respecting the two-site translation symmetry of the brickwork circuit $U(\tau)$.
-Although much of our techniques apply more generally, we will focus on the N\'eel state
+We will focus on the N\'eel state